MicrosoftDocs/azure-docs/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-create-failover-cluster.md

 The next step is to configure the WSFC with S2D.
 In this step you will validate and configure the cluster, and then add storage.

-1. To begin, connnect to the first virtual machine with RDP using a domain account that is a member of local administrators, and has permissions to create objects in Active Directory.
+1. To begin, connect to the first virtual machine with RDP using a domain account that is a member of local administrators, and has permissions to create objects in Active Directory.
 Use this account for the rest of the configuration.

 1. [Add Failover Clustering feature to each virtual machine](virtual-machines-windows-portal-sql-availability-group-prereq.md#add-failover-cluster-features-to-both-sql-servers).